nick3point5/emmet-gen/README.md

 # Getting started
 ## Installation
-* Before emmet-gen can be used it should be initialized with the command ```npx emmet-gen init`emmet-gen can be used in any sub-directory. emmet-gen will search up the file tree for emmet-gen-template.json.
+* Before emmet-gen can be used it should be initialized with the command <code>npx emmet-gen init</code>emmet-gen can be used in any sub-directory. emmet-gen will search up the file tree for emmet-gen-template.json.

 # Usage
 ## Templates